-BALTIMORE (AP) — The events following the April 12 arrest of Freddie Gray, a 25-year-old black man who was injured in the custody of the Baltimore Police Department and died a week later.
-Six officers involved in the arrest are charged.
+BALTIMORE (AP) — The events following the April 12, 2015, arrest of Freddie Gray, a 25-year-old black man who was injured in the custody of the Baltimore Police Department and died a week later.
+Six officers involved in the arrest were charged.

 April 12 — Freddie Gray is arrested after police make eye contact with him and another man, and the pair run.
 Officers put Gray in a transport van.
 He says several times that he needs medical care during the approximately 44-minute ride to a police district station.
 An ambulance takes him to a hospital in critical condition.

 April 19 — Gray dies at a hospital.

 April 21 — The U.S. Department of Justice opens a civil rights investigation into Gray's death.